Without Warning (1980) Review

 Coming out seven years before Predator and on a budget that wouldn’t have covered what that film spent on Arnold’s steroids, Without Warning is one of the definitive grindhouse films of the 80s.

-Directed by Greydon Clark (Satan’s Cheerleaders, Joysticks) from a script by Lyn Freeman, Daniel Grodnik (Blue Demon, Terror Train), and Bennett Tramer (Saved by the Bell, Kidco) Without Warning begins with cinematographer Dean Cundy, yes the guy who shot most of John Carpenter’s best films before going on to the likes of Jurassic Park and Back to the Future, guiding his camera through some scrubland.
+Directed by Greydon Clark (Satan’s Cheerleaders, Joysticks) from a script by Lyn Freeman, Daniel Grodnik (Blue Demon, Terror Train), and Bennett Tramer (Saved by the Bell, Kidco) Without Warning begins with cinematographer Dean Cundy, yes the guy who shot Halloween, The Thing and most of John Carpenter’s best films before going on to the likes of Jurassic Park and Back to the Future, guiding his camera through some scrubland.

-He ends up finding a hunter (Cameron Mitchell, The Toolbox Murders, Raw Force) and his son (Darby Hinton, Daniel Boone, Black Oak Conspiracy) whose argument-filled trip is fatally interrupted by what look like flying pancakes with teeth.
+He ends up finding a hunter (Cameron Mitchell, The Toolbox Murders, Raw Force) and his son (Darby Hinton, Daniel Boone, Black Oak Conspiracy) whose argument-filled trip is fatally interrupted by what looks like flying pancakes with teeth.
 Oblivious to all of this Tom (David Caruso, CSI: Miami, Session 9), Beth (Lynn Theele, Humanoids from the Deep, Fyre), Greg (Christopher S. Nelson, Roller Boogie, Pink Motel), and Sandy (Tarah Nutter, Chilly Scenes of Winter, Bitter Harvest) are heading out to the lake.
 They should have gone to the town pool instead.

 They end up running into an incredible cast of characters that include Taylor (Jack Palance, Alone in the Dark, Hawk the Slayer) a hunter who’s had a run-in with the creature before, Sarge (Martin Landau, Space:1999, Mission Impossible) an unhinged veteran, Leo (Neville Brand, Evils of the Night, Stalag 17).
 Larry Storch (F Troop, Airport 75) turns up briefly as a doomed scout leader and Ralph Meeker (Kiss Me Deadly, The Alpha Incident) and Sue Ane Langdon (Zapped, The Evictors) make appearances as well.